Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 Then in that folder is bin, include, and lib which are the important ones for us.
 Throw them all into one folder (I called mine "SDL2 32" because it is SDL2 and 32bit).
 This will let us link to just one place when it comes time for that.
-Also all the dll's you will need are in one bin folder which is convient.
+Also all the dll's you will need are in one bin folder which is convenient.

 &nbsp;&nbsp;&nbsp;Now that we did that lets hook them up to our project.
 Right click on the project and select build options.